JackMcBride98/next-bidding-game/README.md

 TODO:

--Add some margin on game form
+-caching of queries for stats on game page

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).